Chef and Food Writer Scott Jones ’98

 Scott Jones always had two passions—writing and food.
 To develop himself as a writer, he earned a degree in magazine publishing and journalism from the University of Mississippi.
 To gain the knowledge and expertise he would need to write about his second passion, he enrolled at The Culinary Institute of America, from which he graduated with honors.
 And it was in his CIA Wine Studies class that he developed his lifelong love affair with wine.
 Ultimately, he poured his knowledge and expertise into authoring the Southern Living Wine Guide and Journal.

-Scott is currently President of JONES IS HUNGRY and JONES IS THIRSTY, a culinary media company focused on custom culinary content, TV production, brand representation, and culinary education with clients ranging from The Westin Birmingham, Williams-Sonoma, The Shrimp Council, and Morgan Stanley.
+Scott is the owner of JONES IS THIRSTY, a culinary media company focused on custom culinary content, TV production, brand representation, and culinary education with clients ranging from The Westin Birmingham, Williams-Sonoma, The Shrimp Council, and Morgan Stanley.
+Scott also serves as the head of content at eMeals.com and manages a diverse team of food professionals and registered dietitians who bring an array of media experience in writing, recipe development, food styling, and nutrition.

 Scott has been featured on dozens of television shows, from Cooking With Paula Deen to Food Network Challenge.
 He lives in Birmingham, AL with his family and is an avid runner on a personal quest to qualify for the Boston Marathon.